Arabidopsis Community Awards

 Dissemination of Arabidopsis Knowledge

 For demonstrated commitment to disseminating knowledge in the Arabidopsis community.
 Two award categories: early career (graduate student or postdoctoral scholar) and later career (faculty and other non-trainee positions).
-Awardees will be invited to present at ICAR 2024.
+Awardees will be invited to present their work (for Dissemination of Knowledge & their research) during a public webinar.

 ELIGIBILITY